 Do #3 – rent a car if you need one

 In most major European cities, you do not need a rental car to get around.
 You can use trains and other modes of public transportation for a week-long vacation in many areas.
-However, if you want to get out to the countryside and explore more, a rental car is a great way to do that.
+However, if you want to get out to the countryside and explore more, renting a car is a great way to do that.
 Driving in most European countries is not that difficult.
 Be confident, rent that car, and start exploring.

 Don’t #3 – pack too much

 When you arrive at the airport in Europe, you’ll notice that some people bring a lot of luggage.
 Big mistake for a week-long vacation.
-Here are some issues that come up if you bring too much luggage.
+Here are some issues that come up if you carry too much luggage.

-1. Many hotels do not have elevators, or the ones they have are tiny, so it is going to be a pain in the ass getting all your bags to your room.
+- Many hotels do not have elevators, or the ones they have are tiny, so it is going to be a pain in the ass getting all your bags to your room.

-2. Rental cars tend to be smaller.
+- Rental cars tend to be smaller.
 If you rent one, you and your bags must fit into that compact car.

-3. Do you want to drag all that stuff around Europe?
+- Do you want to drag all that stuff around Europe?

 Do #4 – use public transportation